Banwok/demo_image_pairs_with_LoFTR/README.md

-## Demo for image-matching with LoFTR: Detector-Free Local Feature Matching with Transformers [LoFTR](https://github.com/zju3dv/LoFTR)
+## Demo for image-matching with [LoFTR](https://github.com/zju3dv/LoFTR): Detector-Free Local Feature Matching with Transformers

 ### Run with pipenv